Skip to main menu Skip to content Skip to footer

 DO have a trial run

 One way to help kids get off on the right foot—or at least a better foot—is to give kids with anxiety problems, and certainly kids who have refused to go to school in the past, a “dry run” or two before school starts.
-Driving by the building, walking in the building, getting reacquainted with the smells, sights, and sounds; this can be necessary to make day one happen at all.
+Driving by the building, walking in the building, getting reacquainted with the smells, sights, and sounds; this can be necessary to make Day One happen at all.

 Trial runs are also really good for kids transitioning to a new school.
 Kids who are going from elementary to middle, or middle to upper, have an orientation, but it usually takes place at the end of the previous year.
-So it’s good to go and take a dry run and map out your classes, know where your locker is and that kind of thing.
+So it’s good to go and take a dry run and map out their classes, where their locker is and that kind of thing.
 And if a kid puts up a fight and refuses to do that, it could be a red flag that this year will be problematic.
 But at least you’ve figured this out before school starts.

 DON’T be afraid of setbacks